 So how do you choose?
 With so much at stake, your decision making process should not be taken lightly.
 You may want to ask additional questions like these before choosing your QI.

 IPX1031.
 The best choice for your 1031.

 IPX1031 is the largest and one of the oldest Qualified Intermediaries in the United States.
 As a wholly owned subsidiary of Fidelity National Financial (NYSE:FNF), a Fortune 300 company, IPX1031 provides industry leading security for your exchange funds as well as considerable expertise and experience in facilitating all types of 1031 Exchanges.
-Taxpayers’ funds are held in segregated accounts at large stable banking institutions in the United States.
+Taxpayers’ funds are held in segregated accounts using the Exchanger’s taxpayer identification number.
 Our nationwide staff, which includes industry experts, veteran attorneys and accountants, are available to help you and your legal and tax advisors.
 For additional information regarding IPX1031 and how to choose the best QI for your upcoming transaction, please review:

 1031 Due Diligence – Questions to ask a QI